Transitions Abroad Home. Transitions Abroad Home.

 Girl at a market in Mali.

-Children in a village in Myanmar
+Three little children in a village in Myanmar.

 Curious children in a village in Myanmar.

-Giggling girls in the Gambia
+Giggling teen girls in the Gambia.

 Giggling girls in the Gambia.